Pore structure: The relation of pore size to pore size distribution

 The relationship between pore size and pore size distribution in a randomly constructed porous system, is expected to be monotone: bigger pores are connected to larger particles.
 The relationship between pore size and particle size is complicated by the nonrandom nature of most soils.
 Big pores may be found in both large and tiny particles, including clays, which promote aggregation and therefore the development of large interaggregate pores.
 Subdivisions of a pore size distribution in randomly structured media can express more specific characteristics of soils with more complex conceptualizations, such as the hysteresis of soil water retention.

 Pore morphology

 The pore morphology is the shape, surface roughness, and tortuosity of pore channels representing the liquid and gaseous phases.

 Tortuosity of pore channels

 The ratio of the length of the shortest paths between two points witing the pore space to the straight-line distance is the tortuosity, imaged by x-ray microtomography.

-Tortuosity of pore channels is a unique geometric quantity that is utilized not only to measure the transport characteristics of porous system, but also to express the sinuosity and complexity of internal percolation routes.
+Tortuosity of pore channels is a unique geometric quantity that is used not only to measure the transport characteristics of porous system, but also to express the sinuosity and complexity of internal percolation routes.

 Toruosity is intimately connected to the transport behavior of electrical conductivity, fluid permeation, molecular diffusion, and heat transfer in geoscience, impacting petrophysical parameters such as permeability, effective diffusivity, thermal conductivity, and formation resistivity factor.